Esri/calcite-app-components/PROJECT_GUIDELINES.md

 }
 ```

-You can then implement direction specific CSS with CSS variables:
+Direction specific CSS can be implemented with CSS variables:

 ```scss
 :host {